klmnden/azure-docs.tr-tr/articles/azure-stack/azure-stack-sql-resource-provider-deploy.md

 Use-AzureRmProfile -Profile 2017-03-09-profile
 Install-Module -Name AzureStack -RequiredVersion 1.2.11 -Force

 # Use the NetBIOS name for the Azure Stack domain.
-On the Azure Stack SDK, the default is AzureStack and the default prefix is AzS.
+On the Azure Stack SDK, the default is AzureStack but could have been changed at install time.
-# For integrated systems, the domain and the prefix are the same.
 $domain = "AzureStack"

-$prefix = "AzS"
+# For integrated systems, use the IP address of one of the ERCS virtual machines
-$privilegedEndpoint = "$prefix-ERCS01"
+$privilegedEndpoint = "AzS-ERCS01"

 # Point to the directory where the resource provider installation files were extracted.
 $tempDir = 'C:\TEMP\SQLRP'